sandeepseeram-techfirst/intel_mlops_certification/Model_Experimentation_Tracking/introduction.md

 #### Storing Models

-- Model registries like MLflow, Seldon and KubeFlow offer centralized storage with metadata and version details.
+- Model registries like MLflow, Seldon and KubeFlow offer centralized storage with metadata and version details. '

+#### Model Metadata

+- details about a model, from architecture to evaluation metrics
+- Tools like MLflow and KubeFlow capture and store model metadata for performance comparison and informed deployment decisions.